s-glass/reading-notes/301/class13.md

 **1. Which HTTP method would you use to update a record through an API?**

-PUT, it replaces all current data of the target resourfe with the uploaded content.
+PUT, it replaces all current data of the target resource with the uploaded content.

 **2. Which REST methods require an ID parameter?**